Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 50/50 guard in sport BJJ competition has caused more controversy and consternation than perhaps any position over the last 10 years (and maybe even longer).
 Many a good match has seen both competitors in the position for the better part of an entire match.
 Even worse, when you're caught in the position and have no idea what to do (and neither does your partner) at your gym, you can come to loathe the position.
-On the other hand, if you understand a few simple concepts, you can come to dominate from this position virtually every time against a an opponent or partner who doesn't have the information that follows.
-Note: you may want to review some of the basic leg drag guard passing concepts first.
+On the other hand, if you understand a few simple concepts, you can come to dominate from this position virtually every time against an opponent or partner who doesn't have the information that follows.

 An alternative approach to getting your leg across involves posting with your left hand on your partner's right shoulder, keeping them from closing the distance to defend (this is extremely useful if you can't get inside the biceps with your left foot).
 From here, bring your knee to the ground, and then your foot across, as before.
 Note: grabbing your partner's left pants leg near the bottom with your free right hand will keep them from being able to come up on top easily This time, instead of coming forward to finish the leg drag pass, sit up and use the collar grip you still have to start dragging your partner to your right.
 While doing this, position your left leg behind your partner's back.
 One way to finish the back take from here is simply to take an underhook with your left hand and creep around behind your partner, as shown in the video above.
 We'll look at another way below.